 Regular Admission Requirements and Application Process

-- Biologic Sciences (e.g. biology, genetics, cell biology, animal physiology, molecular biology, histology), 2 semesters of lecture each with lab
+- Biologic Sciences (e.g. biology, genetics, cell biology, animal physiology, molecular biology, histology) – 2 semesters or 1 year

 * All required courses must receive a grade of C or better.